Hurricane Maria Makes Landfall In Puerto Rico

 Major Hurricane #Maria, min pressure of 917mb & 155mph winds, is the strongest hurricane in Puerto Rico's history to landfall.
 Occurring now pic.twitter.com/At9EkeEGDA— Michael Ventrice (@MJVentrice) September 20, 2017

-"Maria killed one person in the French Caribbean island of Guadeloupe when a tree fell on them Tuesday," The Associated press reports.
+His last Facebook post was made in the early hours of Tuesday, since then — silence.
+"Initial reports are of widespread devastation.
+So far we have lost all what money can buy and replace," Skerrit wrote just after midnight Tuesday.
+"My focus now is in rescuing the trapped and securing medical assistance for the injured."

+"We will need help, my friend, we will need help of all kinds."

+Elsewhere in the Caribbean, two people were killed on the island of Guadeloupe, the AP reports.
 Two people aboard a boat were reported missing off La Desirade island, just east of Guadeloupe, officials told the news agency.

-The storm also blew over the tiny eastern Caribbean island of Dominica late Monday.
-NPR's Two-Way reports:

-"The prime minister says that "initial reports are of widespread devastation.
-So far, we have lost all what money can buy and replace."
-In a series of posts on Facebook, Roosevelt Skerrit, the prime minister of Dominica, described the devastation to his own home."